 Innovating for our fast-changing value chains.

-A recent addition to The New Zealand Rural Leadership Trust’s cache of programmes is the VIP.
-The Value Chain Innovation Programme delivers a truly immersive experience, created to meet a growing need for strategically capable leaders in our food and fibre systems.
+A recent addition to The New Zealand Rural Leadership Trust, the Value Chain Innovation Programme, delivers a truly immersive experience created to meet a growing need for strategically capable leaders in our food and fibre systems.

 immersion field trip